Longstep Property Solutions Homes for Rent

 Overton Park turns 125.
 Overton Park Shell celebrates 90 years of live music.
 Opera Memphis turns 70.
 Dixon Gallery & Gardens marks 50 with 650,000 tulips.
 Ballet Memphis hits 40; Hattiloo Theatre, 20.

-Sun Studio, Stax, the Memphis Rock 'n' Soul Museum, the Blues Hall of Fame, legendary Beale Street.
-Over 60% of Memphis visitors cite live music as a primary reason for visiting — the new RiverBeat Music Festival adds another major draw.
+Sun Studio, Stax, the Memphis Rock 'n' Soul Museum, the Blues Hall of Fame, and Beale Street.
+Over 60% of Memphis visitors cite live music as a primary reason for visiting, and the new RiverBeat Music Festival adds another draw.

 Michelin recognized.
 Memphis born.

 But Memphis dining extends far beyond the Michelin stage.
-The city is the undisputed capital of American barbecue, home to legendary institutions like Central BBQ, The Bar-B-Q Shop, Payne's, and Cozy Corner.
-From James Beard-nominated chefs to soul food landmarks like Alcenia's, the food scene is a primary trip motivator.
+The city is the undisputed capital of American barbecue, home to Central BBQ, The Bar-B-Q Shop, Payne's, and Cozy Corner.
+From James Beard-nominated chefs to soul-food landmarks like Alcenia's, food is a primary trip motivator.
 Visitors spent $1.42 billion on food and beverages alone in 2024.

 A city turning the corner.

-This is the story national media has not caught up to yet.
-Memphis crime is at a 25-year low — a structural shift, not a marginal improvement.
+Memphis crime is at a 25-year low, a structural shift, not a marginal improvement.

 The Memphis edge for property investors.